 Galler, J. R., Ramsey, F. C., Harrison, R. H., Brooks, R., & Weiskopf-Bock, S. (1998).
 Infant feeding practices in Barbados predict later growth.
 Journal of Nutrition, 128, 1328-1335.
 Click here to view article.

 Caron, A. J., Caron, R., Roberts, J., & Brooks, R. (1997).
 Infant sensitivity to deviations in dynamic facial-vocal displays: The role of eye regard.
 Developmental Psychology, 33, 802-813.
 Click here to view article.

-Brooks, R. (in press).
+Brooks, R. (2015).
 Infant gaze behaviors.
 In J. D. Wright (Ed.), International encyclopedia of the social and behavioral sciences (2nd ed).
 Oxford, UK: Elsevier.

 Brooks, R., & Meltzoff, A. N. (2014).
 Gaze following: A mechanism for building social connections between infants and adults.
 In M. Mikulincer & P. R. Shaver (Eds.), Mechanisms of social connection: From brain to group (pp. 167-183).
 Washington, DC: American Psychological Association.

 Meltzoff, A. N. & Brooks, R. (2013).
 Gaze following and agency in human infancy.
 In J. Metcalfe & H. S. Terrace (Eds.), Agency and joint attention (pp. 125-151).
 New York, NY: Oxford University Press.